Jrostaggs97/Jrostaggs97.github.io/index.md

 </div>
 <div id="clearer" style="clear: both"> </div>

-I am a current PhD student in [University of Texas at Austin](http://utexas.edu).
+I am a current PhD student in the [Oden Institute](https://oden.utexas.edu) at the [University of Texas at Austin](http://utexas.edu).
+My research is broadly in mathematical and theoretical ecology.
 I obtained my B.S. in Mathematics at UT Austin and my M.S. in Computational and Applied Mathematics at the [University of Washginton](https://amath.washington.edu/). <br>

-I enjoy lap swimming, alternative keyboard layouts, and Texas football.<br>
+I enjoy cooking, lap swimming, alternative keyboard layouts, and Texas football.<br>